Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

-This result allows us to estimate the expectation using samples from the distribution.
-Specifically, we can obtain an unbiased estimate of $\nabla_\theta J(\theta)$ by computing the sample mean over a batch of $N$ sampled expressions $\mathcal{T} = \{\tau^{(i)}\}_{i=1}^N$:
+This result allows one to estimate the expectation using samples from the distribution.
+Specifically, an unbiased estimate of $\nabla_\theta \Jstd$ can be obtained by computing the sample mean over a batch of $N$ sampled expressions $\mathcal{T} = \{\tau^{(i)}\}_{i=1}^N$: